 is the way forward

-Over the past 5 years, we have been developing and perfecting the method to produce high quality sustainable carbon nanomaterials out of waste biomass.
-We can synthesize high specific surface area graphene-like materials.
+Over the past 5 years we have been developing and perfecting the method to produce high quality sustainable carbon nanomaterials, which stand out from the competitors by their purity, thermal and electrical conductivity as well as competitive price.

 Reprocessing waste biomass

 UP Catalyst is taking biomass – mostly wood-based biomass – and turning it into valuable carbon nanomaterial.
 The process is carried out by employing simple pyrolysis process.
 Wood, pulp and paper industries produce a lot of waste that is considered having low economic value, as these waste materials are usually burned in factories in order to get heat or simply used for landfilling.

 Material produced from waste biomass